If you want to skate on one of the most picturesque locations on the shores of Lake Ontario, head to Hamilton.

 Cootes Paradise stretches over 600 hectares, and it includes a 320-hectare river-mouth marsh, 16 creeks and 25 kilometres of shoreline.

-The recent polar vortex weather has frozen the marsh in some areas, and those sections are open for skating.
+The recent cold weather has frozen the marsh in some areas, and those sections are open for skating.
 When frozen completely, the marsh provides acres of exhilarating and unique skating experience across one of the largest wetlands at the western end of Lake Ontario.

 Royal Botanical Gardens staff has opened the Princess Point area of the marsh for public skating so that you can glide across the ice while enjoying the natural beauty of the marsh.